-5. Action Step 2: Establish mechanisms for the development and adoption of integrated disaster risk management policy in the metropolitan municipality: The Mayoral Committee
+5. Action Step 2: Establish mechanisms for the development and adoption of integrated disaster risk management policy in the district municipality: The District Intermunicipality Committee on Disaster Risk Management and the district intergovernmental forum

 We have discussed the importance of political commitment in order to successfully manage disaster risk in the communities we serve.
-The next step is to establish the necessary arrangements and mechanisms to develop and adopt an integrated disaster risk management policy framework for the metropolitan municipality.
+The next step is to establish the necessary arrangements and mechanisms to develop and adopt an integrated disaster risk management policy framework for the district municipality.

 The DM Act and the NDMF set out the parameters for establishing an Intergovernmental Committee on Disaster Risk Management (ICDRM) at the national level.
-In this action step, we look at how to devise similar mechanisms in the municipal sphere.
+In this action step, we look at how to devise a similar mechanism in the municipal sphere.